sourcewerk/onyx-r/README.md

-When an onyx-r task is prepared for execution on a virtual peer through [Onyx lifecycles](http://www.onyxplatform.org/docs/user-guide/0.9.10-beta1/#lifecycles), the task can be provided with R code to `source`, R data (in `RData` format exported from R via `save`) to `load` and Clojure values to assign to R variables to `assign`.
+When an onyx-r task is prepared for execution on a virtual peer through [Onyx lifecycles](http://www.onyxplatform.org/docs/user-guide/0.9.10-beta1/#lifecycles), the task can be provided with R code to `source`, R data (in `RData` format exported from R via `save`) to `load` and Clojure values to `assign` to R variables.
 These configuration options are also supplied by the user at job submit time through the Onyx catalog.

 ## Quick Start Guide